Fabiokleis/padc/README.md

 ```

 `padc` has in users subcommand some basic operations
-if one of the supported operations run with `--debug` option
+if one of the supported operations runs with `--debug` option so
 when errors occurs the traceback and exception will be raised.

 exp: